vinistock/correspondent/README.md

   belongs_to :user

   # Notifies configuration
-  # First argument is the subscriber (the one that receives a notification)
+  # First argument is the subscriber (the one that receives a notification).
+Can be an NxN association as well (e.g.: users) which will create a notification for each associated record.
   # Second argument are the triggers (the method inside that model that triggers notifications).
-Can be an array of symbols.
+Can be an array of symbols for multiple triggers for the same entity.
   # Third argument are generic options as a hash
   notifies :user, :purchase, avoid_duplicates: true

-  # Notifies will hook into the desired triggers.
+  # `notifies` will hook into the desired triggers.
   # Every time this method is invoked by an instance of Purchase
   # a notification will be created in the database using the
   # `to_notification` method.
 The handling of notifications is
   # done asynchronously to cause as little overhead as possible.
   def purchase
     # some business logic
   end